RLOpenCatalyst/catdocs/Catalyst/source/gettingstarted.rst

   Step4: Launch Instance from Blueprint and check application is installed after bootstrap
    1. Click on **Workzone** -> **Infrastructure** -> **Blueprints**
    2. Select the Blueprint created in Step3 -> Click **Launch** button -> Click **OK** on Confirmation window.
-   3. Wait untill **Instance Bootstraped successfully* log is displayed in Launching Blueprint window.
+   3. Wait until **Instance Bootstraped successfully** log is displayed in Launching Blueprint window.
    4. Close the Launchinf Blueprint window.
    5. Click on **Infrastructure** -> **Instances**
    6. Click on More link present at bottom right corner on the Instance.